Alion3064492356/Sensors-for-RaspberryPi/K47 User Manual/0_read_me_first.txt

 This package consists of this Read Me file, which introduces you to Raspberry development using the K47 sensors, and then subfolders describing the many sensors in your kit.
 These sensor folders contain a variety of information, including wiring diagrams in JPG, sample code in C and Python, and most importantly, a written Description (.docx/.pdf) introducing you to the physics of the sensor and how to interface it to your Raspberry Pi.

 If you are new to working with sensors or interfacing your Raspberry Pi to external hardware components, please see the "Introduction To Sensors" document for help getting started.
 Even if you are an experienced Raspberry Pi designer, you might briefly consult this document for a quick introduction to all the sensors in this kit.
+If you have never used a solderless breadboard before, please also see the document titled "How To Use A Breadboard."

 3. About Analog Sensing with the ADC0832

 The GPIO pins on your Raspberry Pi are purely digital -- they are either "on" or "off."
 By contrast, physical phenomena are often analog, which is to say continuous in nature or varying over some spectrum.
 In order to use sensors that measure analog phenomena, you will also use the ADC0832 Analog/Digital Converter (ADC) included with this kit to translate the analog responses of the sensor into digital responses usable on the Raspberry Pi.

-Consult an individual sensor's Description file (in its documentation subfolder) to see if that sensor requires ADC, and if so, how to connect it between the sensor and your Raspberry Pi.
+Consult an individual sensor's description (in its documentation subfolder) to see if that sensor requires ADC, and if so, how to connect it between the sensor and your Raspberry Pi.
 For your reference, a datasheet for the ADC0832 is included but you will not need this to successfully use the ADC0832 with K47 sensors.

 4. Development Software Installation